smapiot/piral/src/packages/piral-litel/README.md

 ### `fromLitEl()`

-Transforms a standard Lit Element component into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.
+Transforms a standard LitElement component into a component that can be used in Piral, essentially wrapping it with a reference to the corresponding converter.

 ### `LitElExtension`

-The extension slot component to be used in Lit Element components.
+The name of the extension slot component to be used in LitElement components.

 ## Setup and Bootstrapping

-Using Lit Element with Piral is as simple as installing `piral-litel` and `lit-element`.
+Using LitElement with Piral is as simple as installing `piral-litel` and `lit-element`.

 ```tsx
 import 'lit-element';